 Herbs for leaky gut provide the gut with the nutrients that it needs to heal.
 Similarly, some warning signs include fatigue, weight gain, constipation and skin reactions, among others.
-Glutamine for leaky gut is considered the most important nutrient that is required for healing leaky guts due to the fact that it serves as fuel for colonocytes and enterocytes.
+Glutamine for leaky gut is the most important nutrient that has a requirement for healing leaky guts due to the fact that it serves as fuel for colonocytes and enterocytes.

 Foods to avoid with autoimmune disease include eggs, all dairy products, legumes, all grains, nightshade vegetables and a host of others.
-Vitamins for leaky gut treatment are also advised, as well as other natural processes (x).
+Vitamins for leaky gut treatment are also advised, as well as other natural processes.

 Pure Slippery Elm Bark Extract Powder

 Slippery elm bark has been in use since the medieval period.
 It is well useful for its beneficial properties to humans and to the gut in particular.

 The suggested serving size for slippery elm bark extract powder is 700 mg once a day, or as directed by your doctor.